YKS44/NewCodeStructure/README.md

 ### Loop.java and Looper.java
 Looper.java is what runs all the loops in the robot.
 It uses the wpilib's built-in Notifier class.
 This is because Notifiers schedule and trigger callbacks at precise intervals, which allows for more accurate timing and synchronization with other robot operations.

+There are two Loopers EnabledLoops and DisabledLoops.
+EnabledLoops are run while the robot is on and execute all periodic methods in the mechanisms.
+DisabledLoops only runs the readPeriodicInput() while the robot is disabled.

 ### Mechanism.java
 Mechanism.java will serve as the parent function for all mechanisms in the robot.